ShixuanGuo/Airbnb-Data-Analysis/README.md

 In this project, I performed statistical analysis and regression analysis using the [Inside Airbnb](http://insideairbnb.com/get-the-data.html) listings and reviews data for Los Angeles, to give a deeper understanding of data patterns and trends in Los Angeles rental market.

-Files used in the project:
+Files used in the project:(download from : [Inside Airbnb](http://insideairbnb.com/get-the-data.html))
 * listings.csv
 * calendar.csv
 * reviews.csv